The Lean Language Reference

 🔗def

-Apply a function to the nth tail of l.
+Replaces the nth tail of l with the result of applying f to it.
 Returns the input without using f if the index is larger than the length of the List.

 🔗def